MostafaKHaaled/Blog-Generation/README.md

 * get-2 medium for text generation
 * diffusers (LCMScheduler, AutoPipelineForText2Image ) for image generation
 * Using the prompt engineer
-* last option add text to read this Text
+* I added an audio option so that you can hear the text
+*
 ## I used to deploy it in streamlit
 <h>
 <div>